Giardiasis Medications and Treatment

 Medications are used effectively to treat giardiasis.

-- Treatment is 80% to 95% effective with these pills given 3 times a day for 5 days.
+- Treatment is highly effective with these pills, given 3 times a day for 5 days.

-- Treatment is 90% effective with these pills given over 5 days.
+- Treatment is highly effective with these pills, given over 5 days.
 Side effects may include nausea, vomiting, yellow skin and eyes, dark urine, and a rash.

 - Nitazoxanide is available in liquid form and must be taken with food.
 Side effects may include stomach pain, diarrhea, vomiting, or headache.

 Pregnant women with giardiasis are treated somewhat differently because of the possible risk to the fetus by some of the medications.

 - If the disease is mild and dehydration can be avoided, treatment may be postponed until after delivery.

 - If treatment is necessary, paromomycin may be used but is less effective.
 The effects of metronidazole on the fetus appear to be minimal and occur mostly in the first trimester.

 - If therapy is necessary, metronidazole is probably safe to use in the second and third trimesters.

 Dehydration in children can result from not drinking enough liquids, vomiting, diarrhea, or combination of these conditions.
 Causes of dehydration in children i...learn more >>